Brenda Chapman: Career

 In 2013, she returned to DreamWorks Animation, where she helped in developing Rumblewick that had a strong female protagonist and was described as "funny with magic and heart."
 Chapman then left DreamWorks shortly afterwards.
 As of 2016, she began developing projects for Chapman Lima Productions, with her husband Kevin Lima.

 In May 2016, it was reported that Chapman would make her live-action directorial debut with Come Away (2020), a fantasy drama that serves as a prequel to Alice in Wonderland and Peter Pan.
 In May 2018, it was reported that Angelina Jolie and David Oyelowo were portraying the parents of Alice and Peter, with both actors also serving as producers.
 Anna Chancellor and Clarke Peters joined the cast in August, with filming in London starting that same month.

 In February 2020, it was reported that Chapman was attached to write and direct a live-action hybrid film adaptation of Ghost Squad.
 In December of that year, Chapman stated she had "kind of stepped away" from the project, deciding instead to work on other projects with Lima.
 She also stated she was writing "a novel and thinking about turning it into an animated screenplay."

 Personal life

 Chapman is married to director Kevin Lima (A Goofy Movie, Tarzan, Enchanted), whom she met at California Institute of the Arts.
-They have a daughter, Emma Rose Lima, who was the inspiration for Mérida, Brave's young princess.
+They have a daughter, Emma Rose Lima (b.
+1999), who was the inspiration for Mérida, Brave's young princess.
+Emma has also been featured as a voice actress for Disney movies such as Bambi II and Enchanted.
 They reside in Tamalpais Valley, California.
-Chapman claims Scottish ancestry.
+Chapman is of Scottish ancestry.
 In 2014, Chapman urged Scots to back independence in the September referendum.